 Certainly, anthropological factual accuracy appears to play a relatively small role in communicating the deeper meaning of the work.
 As previously noted, Rendall suggests that the authorial aim here was not an accurate account of the societies and cultures discovered in the New World, rather to introduce the reader to “a profound and exciting experience of intellectual liberation”(63).
-This is best exemplified through the rationalisation of cannibalism, for rather than falling into the trap of excessive storytelling, Montaigne chooses to focus, not on the act itself, but on the motives behind it.
+This is best exemplified through the rationalisation of cannibalism, for rather than falling into the trap of excessive storytelling, Montaigne chooses to focus not on the act itself, but on the motives behind it.
 He is eager to point out that the ‘[c]annibales’(124) do not eat their prisoners “pour s’en nourrir”(134), rather this is a means of “extrême vengeance”(134), and furthermore goes to great lengths to put the fact that the prisoners of the ‘[c]annibales’(124) are “bien traité[s]” in parallel with Portuguese methods of torture, stating that “il y a plus de barbarie à manger un homme vivant qu’à le manger mort”(135).
-It is also noted, with regards to the Portuguese, that the ‘[c]annibales’ “commencèrent de quitter leur façon ancienne pour suivre celle-ci”(135), and here it seems reasonable to suggest that Montaigne uses this comparison to challenge the moral preconceptions and of his readership.
+It is also noted, with regards to the Portuguese, that the ‘[c]annibales’ “commencèrent de quitter leur façon ancienne pour suivre celle-ci”(135), and here it seems reasonable to suggest that Montaigne uses this comparison to challenge the moral preconceptions of his readership.
 Evidently, through the introduction of the Portuguese, the focus here is not the cannibalistic nature of tribes in the New World, but rather the intellectual and moral constructions of the old, which Montaigne appears to hold almost exclusively accountable for the European reaction to these New World societies.

-This is particularly evident through Montaigne’s eloquent use of irony in describing “la parfaite religion, la parfaite police”(129) of his own country, as here contemporary readers could not help but recall the carnage of the French Wars of Religion, and particularly the 1572 Saint Bartholomew’s Day Massacre, in which a large number of French Huguenots were murdered at the hands of Catholic malcontents, led by Catherine de Medici.
-Montaigne’s allusion to these events appears to question the presupposed infallibility of European, particularly French, society, in which ideas concerning the nature of “la parfaite religion”(129) were not only subjective, but were in fact the source of a conflict verging on “barbarie”(135), one in which “la parfaite police”(129) might be said to have played a central role, the conflict having originated, at least partially, in government, and the high politics of the aristocratic faction.
-Thus, as this use of rhetoric and ironic ‘story-telling’ questions the ‘perfection’ of French society, so a reader may also begin to question the definition and attainability of perfection itself.
+This is particularly evident through Montaigne’s eloquent use of irony in describing “là parfaite religion, là parfaite police”(129) of his own country, as here contemporary readers could not help but recall the carnage of the French Wars of Religion, and particularly the 1572 Saint Bartholomew’s Day Massacre, in which a large number of French Huguenots were murdered at the hands of Catholic malcontents, led by Catherine de Medici.
+Montaigne’s indirect allusion to these events appears to question the presupposed infallibility of European, particularly French, society, in which ideas concerning the nature of “la parfaite religion”(129) were not only subjective, but were in fact the source of a conflict verging on “barbarie”(135), one in which “la [parfaite] police”(129) might be said to have played a central role, the conflict having originated, at least partially, in government, and the high politics of the aristocratic factions.
+Thus, as this use of rhetoric and of ironic ‘story-telling’ questions the ‘perfection’ of French society, so a reader may also begin to question the definition and attainability of perfection itself.
 It seems illogical to find another culture wanting through methods of judgement which are, in themselves, flawed.
-It is in this way that Montaigne moves his readership into uncomfortably close parallel with the “[c]annibales”(124), forcing them out of their intellectual comfort zone and causing them to question, not the world itself, but rather the very social structures through which it is perceived.
+It is in this way that Montaigne moves his readership into uncomfortably close parallel with the “[c]annibales”(124), forcing them out of their intellectual comfort zone and causing them to questionnot the world itself, but rather the very social structures through which it is perceived.
 Thus, Montaigne uses ‘story-telling’, both explicitly and through allusion, to introduce deeper truths concerning the nature of perception and reality itself.
+Good